A glossary of storage networking, data, and information management terminology

 Definitions taken from standards documents

 The SNIA has a strong interest in keeping definitions harmonized across various industry groups and national and international standards bodies.
-Towards this end, some definitions, especially those pertaining to Fiber Channel terms and technologies, have been quoted from the appropriate version of the INCITS standard.
+Towards this end, some definitions, especially those pertaining to Fibre Channel and SCSI terms and technologies, have been quoted from the appropriate version of the INCITS standard.
 In all such cases, the INCITS standard is authoritative.
-The SNIA dictionary currently references the following standards and draft standards:
+The SNIA dictionary may include terms defined in the the following standards and draft standards:

 INCITS 462-2010, Fibre Channel - Backbone-5 (FC-BB-5)